RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>28</sup> Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.
 ## Chapter 17

-<sup>1</sup> And after six days Jesus taketh Peter , James, and John his brother, and bringeth them up into an high mountain apart ,
+<sup>1</sup> And after six days Jesus taketh Peter, James, and John his brother, and bringeth them up into an high mountain apart,
 <sup>2</sup> And was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.
 <sup>3</sup> And, behold, there appeared unto them Moses and Elias talking with him.
 <sup>4</sup> Then answered Peter, and said unto Jesus, Lord, it is good for us to be here: if thou wilt, let us make here three tabernacles; one for thee, and one for Moses, and one for Elias.